AicheD/instagram-scraper/README.md

 # instagram-scraper
-Scraping instrgram to reveal insights like follower lists
+This project aims to leverage the Python library, Instaloader, to retrieve insights from instagram accounts.